vvvv/The-Gray-Book/reference/hde/exporting.md

 These allow you to configure the renderers caption, controlbox, framing and more.

+## Code Signing
+In order to have your executables to run without a warning on other PCs, you need to sign them with a certificate using [SignTool](https://docs.microsoft.com/en-us/windows/win32/seccrypto/signtool).

 ## Troubleshooting
 In case the export fails, the console will be opened to show there was an error.